Sourav12kumar/Deep_Fake_Detection/README.md

    **step 1**: download the pretrain model link given above or train the own model using the .ipynb file given under models folder and placed the .h5 in models folder    **step 2**: pip install -r requirements.txt
    **step 3**: streamlit run app.py

+Step 1: Download or Train Model

+You have two options:

+Download the pretrained model (.h5) from:
+Download Here
+Place it in the models/ folder.

+Train your own model using the .ipynb file provided in the models/ folder (use Kaggle or Jupyter Notebook).
+Save the trained model as .h5 inside the models/ folder.